-I’ve consumed lots of videos and articles with drawing and painting tips, so you don’t have to!
+I’ve consumed lots of videos and articles with easy art tips, so you don’t have to!

 Furthermore, I’ve added quite a few of my own tips and tricks too and compiled the ultimate list of drawing tips you can use immediately.

 Table of Contents

 Art Basics Tips

 If you break it down, everything you could draw or paint is just shapes that are connected either with hard or soft edges.

 This is extremely useful knowledge because it enables you to draw and paint everything you want.

 If you learn to see everything for what it is, if you learn to see shapes and edges instead of objects, you will truly be able to draw anything!